Physical Sunscreen vs. Chemical Sunscreen: Which Should You Use?

 You already know all the reasons it’s important to wear sunscreen every single day, but if you haven’t found the right formula for you, you may be tempted to skip it.
 Maybe your formula feels greasy and you suspect it’s clogging your pores.
 Or maybe it’s thick and no matter how hard you attempt to rub it in, it still leaves a conspicuous white cast behind.

 The first step in finding a sunscreen that’s better suited for you is to understand the difference between chemical and physical formulas.
-Here, we explain the pros and cons of each, with the help of dermatologists.
+Here, we explain the pros and cons of each, with the help of two dermatologists.

 What Is Physical (or Mineral) Sunscreen?

-“I usually recommend physical blockers, which tend to create less issues with allergies overall, for people with sensitive skin,” says Dr. Janelle Vega, Miami-based dermatologist and co-founder of Bia Life.
+“I usually recommend physical blockers, which tend to create less issues with allergies overall, for people with sensitive skin,” says Dr. Janelle Vega, a Miami-based dermatologist and co-founder of Bia Life.
 “I also think physical blockers are a better choice for people with heat-sensitive skin disorders such as melasma because you are not absorbing the sun’s rays, thereby leading to a decrease in heat production.”

 What Is Chemical Sunscreen?